10yard/dkafe/readme.md

 ![DKAFE awards](https://github.com/10yard/dkafe/blob/master/artwork/about/awards.png)

-Pauline will provide game information, score targets or unlock requirements as you walk towards an arcade machine.
+Pauline will provide game information, score targets and unlock requirements as you walk towards an arcade machine.

-You begin with only 100 coins, so you must collect coins which are thrown by Donkey Kong.
+You begin with just 100 coins, so you must collect coins which are thrown by Donkey Kong.
 You'll be charged 100 coins to launch a game.
 Be aware of the countdown timer too,  if the timer runs out you'll lose 150 coins!

 If you're not up for the challenge then it is possible to adjust things and have all machines unlocked and set to free play.
 Pauline will love it when you beat all the machines though.